nirix/draper/README.md

 # Draper.css

-Draper.css is a lightweight CSS framework.
+Draper.css is a CSS framework for modern browsers.

-## Version v0.8
+## Version v1.0.0

-As of version v0.8, Draper.css should be able to be a drop-in replacement for Bootstrap with minimal changes.
+Draper v1.0.0 is a complete rewrite to use rems and a flexbox grid.